 At the end of the daily shooting time or when limits are reached the hunters will be transported back to the club house where birds will be cleaned and lunch will be ready.

 See us on DU TV

 The lodge boasts an exceptional sitting area with fireplace, commercial kitchen, dining area, and locker room.
-Including mounts of all northern American waterfowl the lodge is museum quality!

 The beautiful, comfortable lodge will pale in comparison to the views of the outside.
 The clubhouse has an all glass construction on the front side to allow hunters to watch the incoming waterfowl after their hunt.

 Country breakfasts are provided daily for all members and guests.
 Lunches are available on most days.

 The Bunk House has been recently remodeled.

 Bunkhouse has 6 bedrooms, 3 baths, Kitchen, Living room, mudroom and laundry and all other comforts of home.

 The Bunk House and Lodge are located in LaCrosse in northern Indiana.
 It is conveniently just 2 hours from Indianapolis, 2 hours from Chicago and 1 hour from South Bend and Lafayette.